LAYOFF AND RECALL

 9.1.3 Military Leave of Absence.
 The Employer will abide by federal and state laws regarding eligible employees who serve in uniformed services and take leaves of absence for such services.

 9.1.4 Mandatory Sick Leave.
-If the fitness of an employee to continue in the employee's responsibilities becomes questionable for reasons of physical or mental health, the appropriate employee's supervisor shall discuss the matter with the employee in personal conference.
+If the fitness of an employee to continue in the employee's responsibilities becomes questionable for reasons of physical or mental health, the Director of Human Resources or the director’s designee shall discuss the matter with the employee in personal conference.
+The employee may request union representation at this meeting.
 If the problem cannot be resolved in such conference, the Employer may require the employee to submit to a physical or psychiatric evaluation.
 The Employer may designate an examiner who must be a licensed psychologist, physician or psychiatrist and the Employer will assume the cost of the examination.
 In the event the medical examination results in finding that the employee is unable to discharge his duties in a competent manner, the Union recognizes that the Employer may have to place the employee on mandatory sick leave, with entitlement to any applicable sick leave, short-term disability, or long-term disability payments.
-Before an employee is involuntarily placed on such a sick leave, the Employer will notify the President of the Union and give the Union an opportunity to make any objections it has to the proposed action.
+Before an employee is involuntarily placed on such a sick leave, the Employer will notify the President of the Union of the proposed action.

 9.1.5 Personal Leave.
 Employees shall be granted up to twenty-four (24) hours of personal leave per contract year for absence from work for the purpose of attending to or caring for personal matters (e.g., routine medical, dental appointments for dependents).
 Personal leave may be used in one (1) hour increments and may be scheduled as needed by the employee with prior approval of the supervisor.
 Personal leave cannot be carried over into the next contract year and will not be paid upon change in employment status.